 - CTX_XDL_START_SERVICE=Y | N – Whether or not the Linux VDA services are started when the configuration is complete.

 If any parameters are not set, the installation rolls back to interactive mode, with a prompt for user input.
-The ctxinstall.sh script does not prompt for answers when all parameters are already set through the environment variables, the ctxinstall.sh script still prompts for user input for the path to install .NET Core Runtime 2.1.
+When all parameters are already set through the environment variables, the ctxinstall.sh script still prompts for user input for the path to install .NET Core Runtime 2.1.

 In silent mode, you must run the following commands to set environment variables and then run the ctxinstall.sh script.

 export CTX_EASYINSTALL_HOSTNAME=host-name export CTX_EASYINSTALL_DNS=ip-address-of-dns export CTX_EASYINSTALL_NTPS=address-of-ntps export CTX_EASYINSTALL_DOMAIN=domain-name export CTX_EASYINSTALL_REALM=realm-name export CTX_EASYINSTALL_FQDN=ad-fqdn-name export CTX_EASYINSTALL_ADINTEGRATIONWAY=winbind | sssd | centrify | pbis export CTX_EASYINSTALL_USERNAME=domain-user-name export CTX_EASYINSTALL_PASSWORD=password export CTX_XDL_SUPPORT_DDC_AS_CNAME=Y | N export CTX_XDL_DDC_LIST='list-ddc-fqdns' export CTX_XDL_VDA_PORT=port-number export CTX_XDL_REGISTER_SERVICE=Y | N export CTX_XDL_ADD_FIREWALL_RULES=Y | N export CTX_XDL_HDX_3D_PRO=Y | N export CTX_XDL_VDI_MODE=Y | N export CTX_XDL_SITE_NAME=dns-site-name | '<none>' export CTX_XDL_LDAP_LIST='list-ldap-servers' | '<none>' export CTX_XDL_SEARCH_BASE=search-base-set | '<none>' export CTX_XDL_FAS_LIST='list-fas-servers' | '<none>' export CTX_XDL_DOTNET_RUNTIME_PATH=path-to-install-dotnet-runtime export CTX_XDL_DESKTOP_ENVIRONMENT= gnome | gnome-classic | mate | '<none>' export CTX_XDL_TELEMETRY_SOCKET_PORT=port-number export CTX_XDL_TELEMETRY_PORT=port-number export CTX_XDL_START_SERVICE=Y | N sudo -E /opt/Citrix/VDA/sbin/ctxinstall.sh <!--NeedCopy-->

 When running the sudo command, type the -E option to pass the existing environment variables to the new shell it creates.
 Citrix recommends that you create a shell script file from the preceding commands with #!/bin/bash as the first line.

 Alternatively, you can specify all parameters by using a single command: